 - Working time, the working time directive and the Commission’s approach in a recent Communication.
 Captured by business interests the Commission continues to push for more flexibility and refuses to argue for better standards, less working time and ending zero-hour contracts.

-- The work of the sectoral committees in health and social services, local and regional government, national and European administration and the utilities was supported.
+- The work of EPSU's sectoral committees in health and social services, local and regional government, national and European administration and the utilities was supported.
 Results of the work in the social dialogue committees was agreed.

 - The Executive approved the affiliation of the Italian union UIL FPL.
 The union organizes workers in local government, several agencies and related services, in public and private health and social care and more.